 Overseas immersion programmes comprise lectures and/or hands-on project work/workshops/industry visits/field trips which are conducted at institutes of higher learning overseas, during the school vacation.
 Through such programmes, students have the opportunity to interact with and be taught by faculty members of the host institution, gain insights from industry experts and learn more about other cultures.
 Students will attain credits towards their NAFA Diploma upon completion of the programme.

-Students from the School of Art and Design, for instance, had embarked on an overseas immersion programme at the Beijing Institute of Technology and Xiamen University of Technology in China for 3 weeks in 2016.
+NAFA’s School of Art & Design, for instance, has an overseas immersion programme as an elective in its curriculum for its first year students, which has been held at the Beijing Institute of Technology and Xiamen University of Technology in China since 2016.

 NAFA’s strategic partnerships with international institutions overseas provide students the opportunity to collaborate with peers on research, art and design, or performance projects where they can gain invaluable practical or industry experience.